NvChad/nvchad.github.io/docs/contribute.md

 - Now send the PR!!

-(note : above guide was only for the dark theme! making light themes is tougher and a pain xD , will make doc for it too soon!)
+(note : if your theme requires changes to be done by siduck's side then the theme name will have 'chad' in it) (note : above guide was only for the dark theme! making light themes is tougher and a pain xD , will make doc for it too soon!)